joseprupi/joseprupi.github.io/docs/_posts/2024-07-08-cosine-similarity-simd-implementation.markdown

 | Plain Python, more pythonic   |  271.683     |
 | Plain Python     |  323.389    |

-The results confirm they are faster when making the arrays contiguous , but, mmmmm... not only that, they are also faster than my SIMD implementation, x2 faster.
+The results show that making arrays contiguous does improve performance significantly.
+Mmmmm... not only that, they are also faster than my SIMD implementation, twice as fast in fact.

 Why?
 Because they are calculated using the BLAS library available in the OS, which means that not even writing C++ SIMD code will make me have a faster implementation than the one Python is using and I will probably have to write my own assembly code with compiler-like tricks to go as fast as Python plus C++ libraries.

-Or I can also use the same libraries Python is using from C++.

-But nah, to me and my needs is enough to not feel guilty when not thinking: "Maybe I should not be using Python as it is slow, and if it is fast is not because of Python, that as someone told me once, is slow, but because it is using C/C++ libraries underneath".

-I am a lazy not-good-enough software developer and most of the time I have deadlines to accomplish.
+Honestly, Python is good enough for my purposes and tight deadlines.